manoafitnessfinder/manoafitnessfinder.github.io/index.md

 <p align="center"><img src="./images/events.png"></p>

 ### Edit Event Page
-XXX ADD GALAXY LINK <br>
 This page allows the logged in user to edit events belonging to them.
 M3 implementation will allow users to choose other users from their friend list for the 'Include a Friend' field.
+Due to the url for this page containing a mongoDB Id, it's url won't be included.

 <p align="center"><img src="./images/edit_event.png" width="400" alt = ""></p>

 ### Other Profiles Page
-XXX ADD GALAXY LINK <br>
 This is the page to view another user's profile.
 The edit user link (for other users than oneself) will be disabled in M3.
+Due to the url for this page containing a mongoDB Id, it's url won't be included.

 <p align="center"><img src="./images/OtherUser.PNG"></p>